milochristiansen/lua/README.md

 API is designed to be easy to use, and everything was added because I needed it.
 There are no "bloat" functions added because I thought they could be useful.

+Note that another version of this exists over at [ofunc/lua](https://github.com/ofunc/lua).
+That version has some interesting changes/features, I suggest you give it look to see if it suits your needs better.

 Loading Code:
 ------------------------------------------------------------------------------------------------------------------------